ktaka-ccmp/kvm-setup-jessie/README.md

 sudo make all
 ```

 Above will install needed tools to run kvm VMs in /kvm directory.
-Here are short description of purposes of /kvm/ subdirectories.
+Here are short description of what the subdirectories of /kvm/ look like.

 ```
 /kvm/
-|-- SRC          directory for download and compilation.
+|-- SRC          directory for source download and compilation.
 |-- boot         directory for guest kernels.
 |-- console      directory for guest console sockets.
 |-- data         directory for VM images.
 |-- etc          directory for guest networks setup scripts.
-|-- mnt          mount point for VM image manupiration.
+|-- mnt          mount point for VM image manipulation.
 |-- monitor      directory for guest monitor sockets.
 |-- qemu         qemu install directory.
 `-- sbin         kvm script directory.